brazilian-utils/brutils-python/README_EN.md

 Returns whether or not the verifying checksum digits of the given CPF (Brazilian Individual Taxpayer Number) match its base number.
 This function does not verify the existence of the CPF; it only validates the format of the string.

 Args:
-    cpf (str): The CPF to be validated, a 11-digit string
+  * cpf (str): The CPF to be validated, a 11-digit string

 Returns:
-    bool: True if the checksum digits match the base number, False otherwise.
+  * bool: True if the checksum digits match the base number, False otherwise.

+Example:

 ```python
 >>> from brutils import is_valid_cpf